bena-nasa/GEOS5_restart_converter/README.md

 ./bin2nc.py -i saltwater_internal_rst -o saltwater_internal_rst.nc4 -d salt.yaml
 ./bin2nc.py -i catch_internal_rst -o catch_internal_rst.nc4 -d catch.yaml
 ```
-Note your python must have YAML, so this probably means the system python won't cut.
-On discover this means using the python module used by GEOS-5 for example.
+Note your python must have YAML, numpy, scipy, so this probably means the system python won't cut.
+On Discover this means using the python module used by GEOS-5 for example.